Audre Lorde: Essay

 Audre Lorde called for the embracing of these differences.
-In the same essay, she proclaimed, "now we must recognize difference among women who are our equals, neither inferior nor superior, and devise ways to use each others' difference to enrich our visions and our joint struggles" Doing so would lead to more inclusive and thus, more effective global feminist goals.
+In the same essay, she proclaimed, "now we must recognize difference among women who are our equals, neither inferior nor superior, and devise ways to use each other's difference to enrich our visions and our joint struggles" Doing so would lead to more inclusive and thus, more effective global feminist goals.
 Lorde writes that women must "develop new definitions of power and new patterns of relating across difference.
 The old definitions have not served us".
 By unification, Lorde writes that women can reverse the oppression that they face and create better communities for themselves and loved ones.
-Lorde theorized that true development in Third World communities would and even "the future of our earth may depend upon the ability of all women to identify and develop new definitions of power and new patterns of relating across differences."
+Lorde theorized that true development in third-world communities would and even "the future of our earth may depend upon the ability of all women to identify and develop new definitions of power and new patterns of relating across differences."
 In other words, the individual voices and concerns of women and color and women in developing nations would be the first step in attaining the autonomy with the potential to develop and transform their communities effectively in the age (and future) of globalization.

 Speeches

 In a keynote speech at the National Third-World Gay and Lesbian Conference on October 13, 1979, titled, "When will the ignorance end?"
 Lorde reminded and cautioned the attendees, "There is a wonderful diversity of groups within this conference, and a wonderful diversity between us within those groups.
 That diversity can be a generative force, a source of energy fueling our visions of action for the future.
 We must not let diversity be used to tear us apart from each other, nor from our communities that is the mistake they made about us.
 I do not want us to make it ourselves... and we must never forget those lessons: that we cannot separate our oppressions, nor yet are they the same" In other words, while common experiences in racism, sexism, and homophobia had brought the group together and that commonality could not be ignored, there must still be a recognition of their individualized humanity.

-Years later, on August 27, 1983, Audre Lorde delivered an address apart of the "Litany of Commitment" at the March on Washington for Jobs and Freedom.
+Years later, on August 27, 1983, Audre Lorde delivered an address as part of the "Litany of Commitment" at the March on Washington for Jobs and Freedom.
 "Today we march," she said, "lesbians and gay men and our children, standing in our own names together with all our struggling sisters and brothers here and around the world, in the Middle East, in Central America, in the Caribbean and South Africa, sharing our commitment to work for a joint livable future.
 We know we do not have to become copies of each other to be able to work together.
 We know that when we join hands across the table of our difference, our diversity gives us great power.
 When we can arm ourselves with the strength and vision from all of our diverse communities, then we will in truth all be free at last."